jacksleight/statamic-bard-mutator/README.md

 In fact, one reason I developed this in the first place was to make it possible for multiple addons to make tag modifications without having to compete over the same set of classes.

 My other Bard addon, [Bard Paragraph Style](https://github.com/jacksleight/bard-paragraph-style), is fully compatible with this.
-It uses this instead of it's own node class if installed.
+It uses Bard Mutator under the hood instead of it's own node class if installed.

 *However*, if you have other addons (or site code) that replace any of the built-in node or mark classes Bard Mutator probably won't work properly.
 Unfortunately I don’t think there’s any way I can fix that.